Automotivated/development/README.md

 docker exec -it <container> /bin/sh
 ```

+## 2. Adding an existing project
+Offcourse you already have a project loaded into somesort of git repository.
+To make this work, follow these steps.

+1. Add project like described in chapter 1.2
+2. Clone the root of your project into the created folder
+3. Fix any bugs like vhosts settings

-## 5. Manual installation and running
+## 3. Manual installation and running
 Okay, so you're a badass!
 Good for you!
 Get to know [docker compose](https://docs.docker.com/compose/) and use this repo as a guideline.
 Make sure to create a valid docker-compose.yml or use the `-f` operator like we do in the run.sh.

-## 6. Improving the environments
+## 4. Improving the environments
 Make your changes..
 Create a Pull request
 Fingers crossed it get's merged